lucky-dev99/fhilzab-pre_course/README.md

 #!bin/bash
-This is my first bash scripting in fhilzab aull stack development course.
+This is my first bash scripting in fhilzab full stack development course.
 I hope to enjoy my learning journey.
-Soon i will be a software Engineer
+Soon I will be a software Engineer